wp-pwa/contribute/README.md

 ## License

-All Node/JS Frontity projects are licensed under the MIT license, and all contributions will be released under the MIT license.
-You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the MIT license.
+All Node/JS Frontity projects are licensed under the Apache 2.0 license, and all contributions will be released under the Apache 2.0 license.
+You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the Apache 2.0 license.

 All Wordpress/PHP Frontity projects are licensed under the GPLv3 license, and all contributions will be released under the GPLv3 license.
 You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the GPLv3 license.